Are you coaching soccer for the first time? Or an experienced coach looking for new ways to motivate your team and change things up a bit?

 If you're doing a drill that involves teams, think through how you want the teams to be structured before practice begins so the teams are somewhat even.
 Younger players can tend to be cliquey - as the coach you need to be decisive picking the teams if you want competition to be fair.

-Interested in starting a new soccer club in your community?
-Learn how to get started in our post How to Start a Travel Soccer Club
+⚡Interested in starting a new soccer organization in your community?
+Learn how to get started in our posts:

 Get lots of soccer balls